Buyer Education

 A good inspection can uncover issues that affect your budget, your comfort, and your negotiating position.
 It is one of the most cost-effective steps you can take during the purchase process.

 A condo inspection focuses on the interior of your specific unit.
-The inspector will evaluate:
+The inspector will evaluate these eight systems:

-- Smoke and carbon monoxide detectors: Presence and function.
+Smoke and carbon monoxide detectors: presence, placement, and function throughout the unit.

 What a Condo Inspection Does NOT Cover

 A standard condo inspection does not evaluate the building's common areas or structural systems.
-That means the inspector will not assess:
+These items fall under the HOA's responsibility:

 Common Issues Found in Seattle Condo Inspections